 The City is now considering to bond for needed capital improvements using a portion of the proposed sewer service charges to pay annual debt service to address major repairs and rehabilitation of the sewer system based on the priority set in the Sewer Master plan.
-In support of this endeavor and per City's request, a more up to date cost to rehabilitate the sewer system over the next ten (10) years is presented in the following section of this update to the Sewer Master Plan.
+In support of this endeavor, the City has updated their Sewer Master Plan as of 2017.